-DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED TOPIC SUPPORT GROUPS: BOOK CLUBS The Book Club portion of the program are consistently well attended and are now considered a flagship of our program.
+TOPIC SUPPORT GROUPS: BOOK CLUBS

+The Book Club portion of the program are consistently well attended and are now considered a flagship of the Alliance CaRES Program.
 The options continue to grow, now with five books: "Dancing With a Porcupine," "FASD: Trying Differently Rather Than Harder," "TBRI: The Connected Child", "TBRI: The Connected Parent," and the newly launched advanced book club, "TBRI: The Connected Therapist, Relating Through the Senses."

 Book clubs are an excellent way for caregivers to build connection while learning new principles.
 They are also a wonderful tool to go a little deeper with challenging topics such as attachment issues, long-term outcomes, and self-care while caregiving.
 Our long-standing book club, "Dancing With a Porcupine" offers veteran caregivers a unique way to share their experiences and build self-care skills.

 DIFFERENT TYPES OF SUPPORT GROUPS

-CONTINUED

 COMMUNITY GROUPS

-This quarter, Community Groups were attended by a total of 174 people with CaRES offering 41 groups across the state in 10 cities representing every region.
+This quarter, Community Groups were attended by a total of 319 people with CaRES offering 59 groups across the state in 10 cities representing every region.
 There were multiple groups in Regions 1 and 2 to ensure that caregivers throughout those large regions had options near them.